Looking for both unbeatable adventure and romance? Check into five-star Tau Game Lodge in South Africa’s Madikwe Game Reserve says Wersha Bharadwa.

 Getting to and from Madikwe

 South African Airways flies daily from Terminal 2 at Heathrow Airport.
-On the way out check in is easy and we head over the beautifully designed Air Canada Maple Leaf Lounge at Heathrow Terminal 2 for some pre-flight champers where it’s bright, airy with plenty of usb sockets to charge laptops and phones.
+On the way, out check in is easy and we head over the beautifully designed Air Canada Maple Leaf Lounge at Heathrow Terminal 2 for some pre-flight champers where it’s bright and airy with plenty of usb sockets to charge laptops and phones.
 There’s a chef on a fresh waffle and pancake station for breakfast and table service for lunch which includes hot options, a salad and sandwich bar along with cold cuts, soups and cheeses.

 The exceptionally polite and friendly air crew aboard our South African Airways direct flight from London Heathrow to Cape Town help make our overnight flight seamless and swift.
 Our seats in the middle of the plane have ample legroom space, an adjustable headrest and a comfortable seat recline which make for a decent night’s sleep.
 Dinner options include an impressive, generously-portioned gluten-free beef bourginon washed down with wine.
 There’s a perfect selection of the latest films and box sets.
 I settle down with inflight snacks (happily topped by staff), a Bloody Mary and watch Invictus – about Mandela’s relationship with The Springboks.
 Breakfast includes very agreeable omelettes, croissants and fresh fruit with coffee.